Feeling Out of Control Around Food? Here’s Why

 You feel out of control around food because…you’re going too long without eating or getting too hungry

-If you go too long without food, the production of hunger hormones, namely ghrelin, will ramp up in response — while decreasing the amount of leptin, the fullness hormone.
+If you go too long without food, the production of hunger hormones, namely ghrelin, will ramp up, while leptin, the fullness hormone, will decrease

 What does this mean for you?
-Most people find it’s more difficult to get full and satisfied if they’ve let themselves get too hungry or gone too long without eating.
-Going long periods without food or not getting enough food can make it more difficult to get full and satisfied the next time you eat because of the intricate dance these satiety hormones play.
+Most people find it’s more challenging to get complete and satisfied if they’ve let themselves get too hungry or gone too long without eating.
+Going long periods without food or not getting enough can make it harder to feel full and satisfied the next time you eat, because of the intricate dance these satiety hormones play.

 Even though Intermittent Fasting and forgoing snacks are all the rage, these diet strategies — like all diet interventions — do not support long-term peace and safety with food.